sagemathinc/cocalc_tutorial/students/students_tuto.md

 title: Students' mini tutorial
 permalink: /students/
 ---
-# I have a course on SMC... now what?
+# I have a course on CoCalc... now what?

 **_What is CoCalc?_**

- SMC is a cloud base service that provides support for courses based on interactive resources such as the [Jupyter Notebooks](http://jupyter.org).
+CoCalc is a cloud base service that provides support for courses based on interactive resources such as the [Jupyter Notebooks](http://jupyter.org), [SageMath](http://sagemath.org) Worksheets, LaTeX documents, etc.

-**_Why SMC?_**
+**_Why CoCalc?_**

  As you are all aware technology is moving at an incredible speed, so it is only fair that education catches up!
-SMC is a platform that provides a high amount of versatility when it comes to course material handling and distribution.
+CoCalc is a platform that provides a high amount of versatility when it comes to course material handling and distribution.

  Also, being this a cloud service, you can access it from any computer you need to as long as you have internet access on it.
 Meaning that you do not need to install anything.